tml-tuebingen/pytorch-module-monitor/README.md

 monitor.add_gradient_metric("max", lambda g: g.abs().max())
 ```

-Call `monitor.monitor_gradients()` after `loss.backward()` in your training loop.
+The metrics are computed when you call `monitor.monitor_gradients()` in your training loop.

 **Gradient Clipping:**

-If you use gradient clipping, you can monitor gradients both before and after clipping:
+We provide a simple utility to monitor gradients both before and after clipping:

 ```python
 # In your training loop